ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

     This is [an example] [id] for a reference link.

-If desired, a space can also be inserted between the brackets:
+If you like, you can also insert a space between the brackets:

     This is [an example] [id] for a reference link.